peter88213/novelyst_editor/docs/index.md

 The [novelyst](https://peter88213.github.io/novelyst/) Python program provides a tree view with parts, chapters and scenes for [yWriter](http://spacejock.com/yWriter7.html) projects.
-I wrote it for my own use to work on my novels in combination with OpenOffice/LibreOffice.

 *novelyst_editor* is a plugin providing a scene editor.